-- For any conflicts between MUTCD and WAC 296-155-305, the WAC must be followed. - MUTCD Standard statements must always be implemented - MUTCD Guidance statements must be considered; if not implemented, must explain how it was evaluated and why it was not implemented - o Citations can be issued if the employer simply states "Guidance statements are not mandatory". - For short-duration work zones involving flagging, the 3-sign (40 mph or less) and 4-sign (45 mph and greater) requirement must still be met
+- For any conflicts between MUTCD and WAC 296-155-305, the WAC must be followed. - MUTCD Standard statements must always be implemented - MUTCD Guidance statements must be considered; if not implemented, must explain how it was evaluated and why it was not implemented - Citations can be issued if the employer simply states "Guidance statements are not mandatory". - For short-duration work zones (even 5-minutes unless an emergency) involving flagging, the 3-sign (40 mph or less) and 4-sign (45 mph and greater) requirement must still be met